chochain/eForth.js/README.md

 With Javascript implementation, Forth can be run from within a single web page.

-The good news is **eforth.js** is the only file you need!
+The good news is that **eforth.js** is the only file you need!
 Well, maybe an extra index.html to wrap it if you insist.
-Copy both of them from the root directory shown above.
-Click on index.html and you have a Forth engine.
+Copy both of them from the root directory shown above to your local directory.
+Click on index.html and you have a Forth engine ready to play.

 ## History - this is a project with interesting lineage.
 * It started back in 2010 when **Cheahshen Yap** from Taiwan FIG sent the 100-line kernel, named **KsanaVM**, to **Dr. Ting**.